joanvallve/yaml-schema-cpp/README.md

     _value: "Whichever street, 11, Springfield"
 ```

-In this example, the schema specifies the structure and contents of an input YAML file.
+In this example, the schema specifies the structure and contents of input YAML files.
 There are some reserved fields to specify the input field, presented below.

 ### `_type`
 A **string** specifying which type the input field should be.